BarelyAPrincess/ChioriWebServer/docs/api/README.md

 # Server API
-Chiori-chan's Web Server utilizes a proprietary API based on the PHP API for ease of use.
-The primary scripting language is Groovy and supports Groovy Server Pages (GSP), which much like PHP allows a developer can place groovy coode within code blocks starting  with `<%` and ending with `%>`.
+Chiori-chan's Web Server utilizes a proprietary API heavily based on the PHP API for ease of use.
+Under-the-hood, we utilize the Groovy Shell interpreter, with added support for Groovy Server Pages (GSP).
+Much like PHP, GSP files allow for groovy code to be placed within code blocks starting  with `<%` and ending with `%>`.

     You are running <% getProduct() %> <% getVersion() %>
 Output `You are running Chiori-chan's Web Server 9.3.6 (Milky Polkadot)`